 - Treatment options

-During April’s Alcohol Awareness month, there are many different activities conducted and events held throughout the nation, many of which take place during National Drug and Alcohol Facts Week.
+During April, there are many different Alcohol Awareness Month activities and events held throughout the nation, many of which take place during National Drug and Alcohol Facts Week.
 Throughout this spring month, you might see alcohol-related:

 - Print ads

 - Television commercials